Please see the 3-1-1 information guidelines to help you get through the security checkpoints smoothly and quickly:

 Do not wrap gifts.
 If a security officer needs to inspect a package they may have to unwrap your gift.
 Please wrap gifts after arriving at your destination.

-Food items such as jams, jellies, pepper sauce, kutchela, seasoning, salsas, sauces, syrups and dips will not be allowed through the checkpoint even if they unless they are in three ounces or less; We suggest you ship these items prior to your trip or put them in your checked baggage.
+Food items such as jams, jellies, pepper sauce, kutchela, seasoning, salsas, sauces, syrups and dips will not be allowed through the checkpoint even if they are three ounces or less; We suggest you ship these items prior to your trip or put them in your checked baggage.

 Items purchased after the checkpoint can be carried onto planes because these items have been previously screened.